sparsh0427/Palm-Vein-Authentication/README.md

 ![Fourth](C:\Users\Sparsh\Desktop\four.png)

 I applied a quick threshold to make the veins more visible.
-Every pixel which is 5 or higher (everything very dark gray or lighter) will become 255 (white).
+Every pixel which is 5 or higher (everything very dark gray or lighter) will become 255 - white

 ```
 ret, thr = cv2.threshold(skel, 5,255, cv2.THRESH_BINARY);